infor-cloud/xtendm3/docs/documentation/import-export.md

 <img src="../../../assets/attachments/export/window.PNG" width="950">

-After selecting one of export option, file will be automaticly saved on local directory.<br>
+After selecting one of the export options, the file will be automatically saved on local directory.<br>

 ## Important notes

 * Files will be overwritten in case of file name conflict.
 Remember to export previous extension first to save it befor overwriting<br>
-* Imported extensions are being validated, if not valid an error window will apear<br>
+* Imported extensions are being validated, if not valid an error window will appear<br>
 * Current Import/Export method is not a final version.
 Still in development.